 Types and Ages of Patients:

-We see patients who are Active Duty and Tricare Prime under age 65 as first priority.
-We will see Tricare standard and Tricare for Life over age 65 and patients enrolled elsewhere only on a space available basis.
+We see patients who are Active Duty and TRICARE Prime under age 65 as first priority.
+We will see TRICARE Select and TRICARE for Life over age 65 and patients enrolled elsewhere only on a space available basis.
 All consults are reviewed before scheduling.
 Patients are accepted based on reason and appointment availability.

 Preparing for Your Appointment